 Many state boards of nursing and employers are updating the regulations regarding the scope of practice.
 Scope of practice is not based on the setting—it is based on the condition and needs of the patient.
 FNPs are not allowed to work with medically unstable patients and AGACNPs may not work with pediatric and young adolescent patients.
 These regulations are increasing the need for additional certification for many active nurse practitioners.

-Whether you pursue an MSN in family practice or adult-gerontology acute care, becoming a nurse practitioner can fulfill your passion for service and compassionate care.
+Whether you pursue an MSN in family practice, adult-gerontology acute care or psychiatric mental health, becoming a nurse practitioner can fulfill your passion for service and compassionate care.
 Other benefits include the following:

 - Increased salary and career opportunities

 - Better work/life balance with a more traditional work schedule

 - New level of independence and leadership